Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

+In summary, contributions of the paper include the construction of DML for a wide range of interesting policy effects and structural parameters where DML was not previously available.
+This construction is based on a Lasso minimum distance learner of $\bar{\alpha}$ we propose.
+The debiasing and inference is model free and robust to misspecification and carried out in a single step, unlike previous estimators of average treatment effects.
+For average treatment and other effects we construct DML for a variety of regression learners, such as neural nets, random forests, or high dimensional methods.

-In Section 2 we describe the objects we are interested in and their Auto-DML estimators, give a Lasso learner of the Rr, and an estimator of the asymptotic variance for Auto-DML.
-Section 3 derives mean square convergence rates of Lasso and Dantzig Rr learners.
-Section 4 gives conditions for root-n consistency and asymptotic normality of Auto-DML and consistency of the asymptotic variance, in general and for the examples.
-Section 5 gives Auto-DML for GMM and an example with a structural economic model.
-Section 6 gives Auto-DML estimates of the average treatment on the treated for the NSW.
+In Section 2 we describe the objects of interest we consider and associated orthogonal moment functions.
+In Section 3 we give the Lasso learner of $\bar{ \alpha},$ the Auto-DML and Auto-TML estimators, and a consistent estimator of their asymptotic variance.
+Section 4 derives mean square convergence rates for the Lasso learner of $\bar{\alpha}$ and conditions for root-n consistency and asymptotic normality of Auto-DML and Auto-TML including primitive conditions in examples.
+Section 5 gives Auto-DML for nonlinear functionals of multiple regressions and as an example develops Auto-DML for causal mediation analysis.
+Section 6 gives Auto-DML for regression decomposition and estimates the average treatment on the treated for the NSW experiment.
 Section 7 gives Auto-DML estimates of price elasticities that allow for correlated random effects in scanner panel data.
 Section 8 offers some conclusions and possible extensions.